SW side of Wells Gray Provincial Park

 Name officially adopted in 1955

-James Adams Mahood, land surveyor, who died in 1901.
-Mahood conducted a CPR survey party along the shore of the lake in 1872.
+James Adams Mahood [d.
+1901] conducted a Canadian Pacific Railway survey party along the shore of the lake in 1872.

-By the next year James Adams Mahood, a CPR surveyor, had cut a trail past Indianpoint Lake on his way to Tete Jaune Cache, where he was to meet Selwyn’s Thompson river party, but a few months later the CPR chose a route far to the south and the trail fell into disuse.
+By 1892, Mahood had cut a trail past Indianpoint Lake on his way to Tête Jaune Cache, where he was to meet the Thompson River party of Alfred Richard Cecil Selwyn [1824–1902].
+A few months later the CPR chose a route far to the south and the trail fell into disuse.

 - Wright, Richard.
 “Tales of a trail [Goat River].”
 BC Outdoors, (1985)